 - It can help you improve your self-esteem and relationships

-Some lifestyle changes may also help alleviate the symptoms of depression.
+Some lifestyle changes may also help ease the symptoms of depression.
 These include:

 - Eating a more nutritious diet: In particular, it can be helpful to focus on nutrients such as B vitamins, magnesium, and omega-3 fatty acids.